All About Food Science Technicians

 Types of Food Science Technician

-There were about 27,500 jobs for Food Science Technician in 2016 (in the United States).
+In the United States, there were 27,500 jobs for Food Science Technician in 2016.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Food Science Technician by 2026.
 The BLS estimates 3,000 yearly job openings in this field.

 The states with the most job growth for Food Science Technician are Nevada, Utah, and Idaho.
 Watch out if you plan on working in Maine, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.